wojtkowiak/meteor-desktop/README.md

 - if your run a production build of your desktop app it will not receive updates from project run from `meteor` command unless you run it with `--production` - that is because development build has `devtron` added and therefore the `compatibilityVersion` is different
+- after reload logs will no longer be shown in the console

 ## How to write plugins